Important message to providers: If you or your staff are being non-compliant and this is identified your service may be sanctioned

 - Family Day Care Education and Support Project: The Family Day Care Education Support Project enables Family Day Care services and educators to have access to additional education and support as required.

-- Child care compliance obligations flipchart for Family Day Care services: The child care compliance obligations flipchart has been designed to educate Family Day Care services and educators on their obligations under the Family Assistance Law, and the consequences of non-compliance.
+- Child care compliance obligations flipchart for Family Day Care providers and services (from 2 July 2018): The child care compliance obligations flipchart has been updated to educate Family Day Care providers, services and educators on their new obligations under the Family Assistance Law, and the consequences of non-compliance.

 - General Guidance for Suitability under Family Assistance Law